 - 18.1 Whilst a criminal history in itself may not automatically result in refusal and a current conviction for serious crime need not bar an applicant permanently from becoming licensed, in most cases, an applicant would be expected to have remained free from conviction for three to ten years (the period of time depending on the crime committed, as detailed above) before an application is likely to be successful.
 If there is any doubt about the suitability of an individual to be licensed, the Committee needs to be mindful of the need to protect the public and caution should be exercised. - 18.2 Whilst it is possible that an applicant may have a number of convictions that, individually, meet the above guidelines, the overall offending history must be considered when assessing an applicant's suitability to be licensed.
 A series of offences over a period of time is more likely to give concern than an isolated minor conviction.
-Obviously some discretion can be afforded if an offence disclosed is isolated and there are mitigating circumstances, but the overriding consideration is the protection of the public. - 18.3 A suspension or revocation of the licence of a driver takes effect at the end of the period of 21 days beginning with the day on which notice is given to the driver.
-If it appears that the interests of public safety require the suspension or revocation of the licence to have immediate effect, and the notice given to the driver includes a statement that is so and an explanation why, the suspension or revocation takes effect when the notice is given to the driver [s61(2B) Local Government (Miscellaneous Provisions) Act 1976].
+Obviously some discretion can be afforded if an offence disclosed is isolated and there are mitigating circumstances, but the overriding consideration is the protection of the public.

-18.4 At least three years should elapse (after the restoration of the DVLA Driving Licence) before a licence would be granted for a Hackney Carriage or Private Hire Drivers Licence.
+- 18.3 A suspension or revocation of the licence of a driver takes effect at the end of the period of 21 days beginning with the day on which notice is given to the driver.
+If it appears that the interests of public safety require the suspension or revocation of the licence to have immediate effect, and the notice given to the driver includes a statement that is so and an explanation why, the suspension or revocation takes effect when the notice is given to the driver [s61(2B) Local Government (Miscellaneous Provisions) Act 1976]. - 18.4 At least three years should elapse (after the restoration of the DVLA Driving Licence) before a licence would be granted for a Hackney Carriage or Private Hire Drivers Licence. - 18.5 Annex C contains a Criminal Convictions Points Table which gives applicants/licence holders guidance on how offence(s) are taken into account.the type of offence(s), date(s) of conviction, and sentence(s) imposed.
+Points are added together and the total is used to inform the decision.